15 amazing Hudson Valley industrial wedding venues for 2022

 14 Grist Mill Lane, Gardiner, NY

 Tuthilltown is home to the Tuthilltown Distillery, creators of Hudson Whiskey, and includes a number of event spaces and even a small waterfall and mill.
 Tuthilltown has hosted indoor and outdoor weddings of up to 200 guests in a lovely little complex right along a stream.
 However, they are currently revamping their wedding services and will not be booking weddings this year.
 In the meantime, Tuthilltown does still make its research and development building available for rehearsal or welcome dinners of up to 75 guests.
 You can choose bar options through Tuthilltown Distillery and use any caterer you want for food.
 Tuthilltown can also offer unique experiences for your guests such as private tours and tastings of their iconic whiskey and other spirits.

 23 Factory Street, Montgomery, NY

 Super excited about this one.
 The historic Montgomery Mills knitting factory is one of those places you drive by and wish you had a million dollars so you can turn it into something cool.
 Turns out, somebody finally did.
 This factory, set off the road on the Wallkill River, can host up to 400 in the main venue space, which can be divided for a ceremony, cocktail hour and reception for up to 200 guests.
-Smaller spaces can host up to 250 wedding guests.
-Weddings are now being booked for 2020, so jump on it.
+Smaller spaces can host up to 60 and the adjacent patio space offers room for more.

 2 S. Astor Street, Irvington, New York